 * Applying for work which similar organisations are delivering in the same area as you

-* Applications that do not include vital information our Trustees would need to make an informed decision about your work and the impact it has
+* Applications that don't include vital information we'd need to make an informed decision about your work and its impact

-* Unclear applications that do not explain what you do, why it is needed and what difference you are making
+* Unclear applications that don't explain what you do, why it's needed and what difference you're making

-* Financial - either our budget limitations, or the costing of the project
+* Financial constraints, including our budget limitations or the costs of the project

 How long does it take for an application to be assessed?